microsoft/MSTIC-Sysmon/linux/configs/README.md

 # Managing Sysmon Configurations

 * We are currently creating Sysmon configs based on services or adversarial techniques we perform research on while developing detections.
-* We believe that keeping the configs development at a higher level over event IDs allows to manage them a little bit better and expedites the conversations of coverage over techniques used by threat actors.
+* We believe that organizing our Sysmon configs at a higher level over event IDs allows us to manage them a little bit better and expedites the conversations around coverage over techniques used by threat actors.
-* You can use attack based configs while exploring your environment to focus in a few interesting behaviors performed by potential threat actors in your organization.
+* You can use these configs while exploring your environment and focus on a few interesting patterns of behavior mapped to [MITRE ATT&CK](https://attack.mitre.org/).

 ## Split Configs by Event ID